nextml-code/pytorch-datastream/docs/source/get_started.rst

         )
     )

-Datastream to pytorch data loader for evaluation
+Dataset to pytorch data loader for evaluation
 ------------------------------------------------
 You can optionally specify your own sampler when creating a datastream.
 In this case we specify ``torch.utils.data.SequentialSampler`` which will give